Grahp/Website/quartz.md

 What properties might quartz have?

-- Reified theory
-  - Documentation!
 - Go **directly** from theory to dictionary
 - **Dynamism** and **context-aware(ness)**!
 - **Stability**
+- **Declarative** theory rules
-- **Discrete** theory rule application
+  - Transactional theory changes
   - No vestigiality
+  - Completely reified!
+  - Inherent documentation!

 ### How?